crisryantan/anime-list/README.md

 # Anime List

 A modern web application built with Next.js that allows users to browse, search, and discover anime using the AniList GraphQL API.
+To view this live via Vercel, go to this [link](https://anime-list-five-mocha.vercel.app/)

 ## Features